C-L-Thomas/PryfynMeth/README.md

 ## Preprocessing: Whole Genome Bisulphite Sequencing

 For Whole Genome Bisulphite Sequencing files, these scripts function with a particular output of the Bismark Aligner.
 There are two file type options; stranded and destranded.
 For stranded files, the file type is generated using Bismarks bismark_methylation_extractor command with the --report option.
-This will output a file that ends in *report.txt and is in [this]() format.
+This will output a file that ends in *report.txt and is in [this](https://github.com/C-L-Thomas/PryfynMeth/blob/main/Bisulphite_Data/example_stranded.report.txt) format.
+This is the file input format for the binomial test 'PryfynMeth_Binomial.py'.

-The specific file type is generated using the Bismark `coverage2cytosine` command, and is a CpG_report file.
-This is designed for stranded data, but there is no reason it shouldn't work for destranded.
-An example workflow to generate this file type will be uploaded in future.
+If you wish to examine destranded data, the input file is different, and there will be an exra processing step to get the file in a similar format to stranded data.
+Destranded file types are *.cov output files from Bismark's coverage2cytosine command with the --merge_CpGs option used.
+This will generate files in [this]() format.

 ## Preprocessing: Nanopore Sequencing